 - If you select Nothing, anonymous users have no access to any content in this website.

-SharePoint 2013 anonymous access lists and libraries
+SharePoint 2013 anonymous access to lists and libraries

 - Go back to Site settings >> Site Permissions page under site settings >> Users and Permissions tab.